Inferring Dynamic Physical Properties from Video Foundation Models: Inferring Physical Properties

-\textbf{Few-Shot Examples.} For both {\em relative} and {\em absolute} settings, we provide several examples, including the video input and desired ground truth.
+For both {\em relative} and {\em absolute} settings, we provide several examples, including the video input and desired ground truth.
 For fair comparison with visual prompting, we use examples in the synthetic training split.
+Appendix Figure~\ref{fig:mllm_example_abs_2} and Figure~\ref{fig:mllm_example_rel_2} provide an example of \textit{few-shot examples} for the absolute formulation and the relative formulation, respectively.